Article 1. Name

 Article 5.
 Meetings and Elections

 - Association meetings shall be held a minimum of six times a year.
 Additional meetings may be called at the discretion of the President and/or majority of the officers.
 All meetings and an official agenda must be posted to the general membership at least 15 days in advance, preferably 30 days in advance.
+A draft of the previous meetings minutes must be posted to the chapter’s website at least 15 days in advance of the next meeting.
+The minutes must be approved at the following meeting.

 - Annual election of officers shall take place in December, starting in 2018.
 Nominations will be received at the November meeting.
 Should an officer resign a post, a special election will be called within thirty (30) days.